Kies op maat

 Aanvullende informatie

-English and Dutch minor.
-This minor is part of the International Classroom of ‘The faculty of Social Work and Education’ For international students who need to finish the program earlier, we offer an alternative date for all examinations and/or final papers.
+This minor is part of the International Classroom of ‘The Faculty of Social Work and Education’.
+For international students who need to finish the program earlier, we offer an alternative date for all examinations and/or final papers.